 Access this webinar by clicking the title above

-This webinar presented a series of questions to clarify target population (Candidacy Group), then to consider resources, policies and procedures necessary to support effective sustainable selection and implementation of an evidence-supported program for that population.
+This webinar presented a series of questions to first clarify target population, and then consider resources, policies and procedures to support selection and implementation of an evidence-supported program to improve outcomes for that population.

 Designed to support addressing funding requirements of the Family First Prevention Services Act, this Tips Tool (below) can be used by any organization to support informed program selection.

-Selecting an evidence-based practice is best done by a team of community stakeholders who will fund, deliver, and participate in the program or service.
+Selecting a program or practice is best done by a team of community stakeholders who will fund, deliver, and participate in the program or service.

 Finding the Fit

-These questions help you determine which of the State identified programs or services best fit your organization:
+These questions help you determine which programs or services best fit your organization:

-- First identify which families you want to serve (candidacy group).
+- First identify which families you want to serve (FFPSA candidacy group).

 - What are key characteristics of the families you want to serve? (primary risk factors and behaviors of concern, age of children, etc.)